autogluon/autogluon/docs/index.md

 ::::::

 Quick Prototyping
-: Build machine learning solutions on your raw data with a few lines of code
+: Build machine learning solutions on raw data in a few lines of code.

 State-of-the-art Techniques
 : Automatically utilize SOTA models without expert knowledge.

 Easy to Deploy
-: This is a placeholder.
+: Easily deploy to the cloud.

 Customizable
-: This is a placeholder.
+: Extensible with custom feature processing, model, and metrics.

 ## {octicon}`rocket` Quick Examples